shyamven/RASPNet/README.md

 ## Code Examples
 The code examples are categorized into two folders:

-- **Localization_Examples/**: This folder contains code for tasks related to target localization within radar data.
+- **Localization_Examples/**: This folder contains code for tasks related to radar target localization.
-- **Transfer_Learning_Examples/**: This folder demonstrates using pre-trained models for other radar processing tasks through transfer learning techniques.
+- **Transfer_Learning_Examples/**: This folder demonstrates using pre-trained models for radar target localization through transfer learning techniques.

 ## Getting Started
 To get started using the code examples, follow these steps: